Point72/csp/docs/wiki/concepts/Execution-Modes.md

 ### Replay Before Going Realtime

-A realtime run can replay historical data before switching to live processing.
-Pass `realtime=True` and set `starttime` to a time in the past.
-The engine processes the interval from `starttime` to wall-clock time in simulation mode, as quickly as the input adapters can supply data.
-When engine time catches up to wall-clock time, the same graph switches to realtime mode.
+To include a historical replay before the handoff described above, set `starttime` to a time in the past while using `realtime=True`:

 ```python
 from datetime import datetime, timedelta, timezone